 - Preheat oven to 350F and place rack in the middle position.
 Line a standard muffin tin with cupcake liners.

 - Whisk ¾ cup cocoa powder with ¾ cup hot water in a large bowl.
 When smooth, whisk in 3 eggs and 1 Tbsp vanilla extract.

 - In the bowl of a stand mixer fitted with whisk attachment, mix together 2¼ cups flour, ¾ cup sugar, ¾ cup brown sugar, 2 tsp baking powder, 1 tsp baking soda, and 1½ tsp Kosher salt.
 Add ¾ cup butter, ¾ cup milk, and 2 Tbsp oil, then continue whisking until smooth.
 Carefully add cocoa powder mixture, then whisk again until just incorporated.

 - Pour prepared batter into cupcake liners about ⅔ full, then bake about 22-24 minutes, or until cake tester or toothpick inserted in the center of the cupcake comes out clean.
 Transfer to a wire rack and let cool completely before frosting.
 Bake remaining cupcakes.

 To make espresso buttercream

-- Reduce speed of mixer to low and slowly add sifted confectioner’s sugar to the butter.
+- Reduce speed of mixer to low and slowly add 2 cups sifted confectioner’s sugar to the butter.
 When fully incorporated, increase speed to medium-high and continue beating for another 2 minutes, scraping down the sides as needed.
 Add espresso-milk mixture, and beat until well mixed.

 - Pipe buttercream on top of cooled cupcakes and serve immediately.